-- (a) An Active Grower Member may exercise the right to vote either by being present or by proxy. - (b) Any instrument appointing a proxy shall be in writing in the form attached as Schedule 1, or in similar form. - (c) No proxy is effective in relation to a Meeting unless a copy of the notice of appointment is produced at least 48 hours before the start of the Meeting. - (d) A proxy for an Active Grower Member is entitled to attend, vote and be heard at a Meeting as if the proxy were the Member. - 10.13 Postal and Electronic Voting [Optional change see Part A of the Explanatory Notes] - (a) Any matter which may be determined at a Meeting may, at the discretion of the Board, be determined by a postal ballot of Members and, for the purposes of this clause a "postal ballot" includes a ballot which is conducted by electronic means (including e-mail). - (b) If the Board so determines (which determination shall be evidenced by a statement to that effect in the notice of the meeting), Members may cast a postal vote on all or any of the matters to be voted on at a Meeting by sending a written notice of the manner in which the Member' votes are to be cast to a person authorised to receive and count postal votes at that meeting.
-The notice must reach that person before the date specified as the date by which votes must be returned. - (c) The notice calling for a postal vote or permitting the casting of postal votes at a Meeting shall be in such form as the Board determines but shall state: - (i) that Members are entitled to cast a postal vote; - (ii) the name and address of the person or persons authorised by the Board to receive and count postal votes; - (iii) the text of the resolution to be voted on; and - (iv) the date by which votes must be returned. - (d) It is the duty of the person authorised to receive and count postal votes: - (i) to collect together all postal votes received; - (ii) in relation to each resolution to be voted on, to count the number of votes in favour of, and against, the resolution; - (iii) to sign a certificate that they have carried out the duties set out in paragraphs (i) and (ii) of this clause and which sets out the results of the counts required by paragraph (ii) of this clause; and

-- (iv) to ensure that the certificate required by paragraph (iii) of this clause is presented to the Chairperson. - (e) Except as specified in this clause the Board may determine the manner in which it conducts a postal vote.
+- (a) Any matter which may be determined at a Meeting may, at the discretion of the Board, be determined by a postal ballot of Members and, for the purposes of this clause a "postal ballot" includes a ballot which is conducted by electronic means (including e-mail). - (b) If the Board so determines (which determination shall be evidenced by a statement to that effect in the notice of the meeting), Members may cast a postal vote on all or any of the matters to be voted on at a Meeting by sending a written notice of the manner in which the Member' votes are to be cast to a person authorised to receive and count postal votes at that meeting.

+The notice must reach that person before the date specified as the date by which votes must be returned.

+- (c) The notice calling for a postal vote or permitting the casting of postal votes at a Meeting shall be in such form as the Board determines but shall state: - (i) that Members are entitled to cast a postal vote; - the name and address of the person or persons authorised by the Board to receive and count postal votes; - (iii) the text of the resolution to be voted on; and - (iv) the date by which votes must be returned. - (d) It is the duty of the person authorised to receive and count postal votes: - (i) to collect together all postal votes received; - (ii) in relation to each resolution to be voted on, to count the number of votes in favour of, and against, the resolution; - to sign a certificate that they have carried out the duties set out in paragraphs (i) and (ii) of this clause and which sets out the results of the counts required by paragraph (ii) of this clause; and - (iv) to ensure that the certificate required by paragraph (iii) of this clause is presented to the Chairperson. - (e) Except as specified in this clause the Board may determine the manner in which it conducts a postal vote.

-10.14 Minutes
+10.1310.14 Minutes